- The Wonders of Flying

 The Wonders of Flying

-Nature granted birds the characteristics necessary for flight: hollow light bones, a variety of feathers that serve different functions during flight, wings that provide them with a large surface area compared to their size and weight, and strong muscles and the ability to utilize them to fly.
+Nature granted birds the characteristics necessary for flight: hollow light bones, a variety of feathers that serve different functions during flight, wings that provide them with a large surface area compared to their size and weight, as well as strong muscles and the ability to utilize them to fly.

 It would seem that everything in the bird’s system is geared to minimize body weight in order to help them lift themselves up.
 The body of the birds is light.
 There is no urinary bladder and the toothless bill and the legs add very little to their weight.

 Flying requires a great deal of energy.
 At the same time the birds need to keep their body weight to a minimum.
 Therefore, they eat food that is rich in proteins like gains and seeds or meat, each according to its type.
 They digest the food quickly, get rid of the waste and store the excess in their fat glands.

 Birds have different types of feathers that are responsible for different functions.
 A rough classification differentiates between down feathers and contour feathers.